julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ## Accountabilities (previously roles)

 Card 1 = "Scrum Master.
-Accountable for making sure a Scrum Team lives by the values and practices of Scrum.
+Accountable for continuous improvement through the values and practices of Scrum.
 They are  often considered a coach for the team and their environment, helping everyone do the best work they possibly can."

 Card 2 = "Product Owner.
-Accountable for the product value.
+Accountable for maximizing the product value.
 Establishes a vision of what they wish to achieve, communicating it to the Scrum Team and stakeholders."

 Card 3 = "Developers.
 Accountable for developing a usable product.
 The Scrum framework states that each team member should contribute in whatever way they can to complete the Sprint Goal of each sprint. "